tetopik/micropython-obd2can/README.md

 - `CAN` (custom module for CAN bus communication)

 ## Usage
-Below is an example of how to use the OBD2CAN class to retrieve vehicle data:

 Simply connect CAN tranceiver module like `TJA1050`, `SN65HVD230`, or `MCP2551` to the `can_rx` and `can_tx` pins of ESP32.\
 Then connect the module's `CAN_H` and `CAN_L` pins to the car's OBD2 port, usually pin 6 and 14 respectively with the common ground as well.